margaretmf/margaretmf.github.io/creativewriting.md

 Old leaves die,
 buds come to bloom,
 there's another cycle ahead.
-Bowing and bending with the universe I am.
+Bowing and bending with the universe I am in.
 Flowing through time.
 Growing with the seasons.
 Adapting to the change.